-The "2nd Global Forum on Emergency Telecommunications (GET-2016): SAVING LIVES" will take place in Kuwait City, Kuwait, at the Regency Hotel, from 25 January to 28 January 2016.
-The GET-2016 is organized by the Telecommunication Development Bureau (BDT) of the International Telecommunication Union (ITU) and hosted by the Government of Kuwait.
+Recently the "2nd Global Forum on Emergency Telecommunications (GET-2016): SAVING LIVES" took place in Kuwait City, Kuwait, at the Regency Hotel, from 26-28 January 2016, preceded by pre-events on 25 January 2016.
+The GET-2016 was organized by the Telecommunication Development Bureau (BDT) of the International Telecommunication Union (ITU) and hosted by the Government of Kuwait.
+For more information link is here.

 Disasters disrupt national economies, severely weaken the poor and vulnerable and are recognized as major impediments to sustainable development and reduction of poverty especially in least developed countries and small island developing states.
 When disasters strike they leave a legacy of lost or broken lives and economic damage.
 The impact is even worse for those living in remote and isolated areas with no access to basic information and communication facilities that are essential to providing vital alerting information.